Google PageSpeed grade does not improve

 How to optimize further

-There will likely be some remaining recommendations, which cannot be fixed completely with WP Rocket.
+There will likely be some remaining recommendations, which cannot be improved with WP Rocket.
 We’ve covered the most common ones in the list below:

 All of our guides on PageSpeed recommendations can be found here.